 Homeowners’ insurance policies do generally cover roof leaks unless specifically excluded.

-Most homeowner’s insurance policies have a “dwelling coverage” limit, which is the maximum amount that your homeowner’s insurer will pay to repair or replace your home in the event of damage.
+Most homeowner’s insurance policies have a “dwelling coverage” limit, which is the maximum amount your homeowner’s insurer will pay to repair or replace your home in the event of damage.

 Let’s say you have a standard dwelling coverage limit of $250,000, and your home sustained $10,000 in damage from a fire; your homeowner’s insurance would cover $10,000 of the repair costs.